Intro

 About

-• Data visualization in R, Python, Tableau, PowerBI
+- Data analysis in R, Python and PowerBI

-• Statistical analysis in STATA, R and Python
+- Statistical analysis (regressions) in STATA, R and Python

-• Web design and development: HTML, CSS, Javascript, PHP
+- Web design and development: HTML, CSS, Javascript

 Elements